TissuePowder/YAFOT-Facebook/README.md

 **--count** - How many frames to post starting from _--start_

 **--delay** - Delay or waiting time between two different phases.
 A single phase carries out all requests for each post, ie, posting, commenting and adding the images to albums.

+**--use-timestamp** - If you extract the frames using ffmpeg's __-frame_pts 1__ option, then use this argument to make the bot parse timestamp from the filenames.

 **--verbose** - Turns on verbosity.